 The Seychelles is a tropical island paradise made up of 115 islands

 Seychelles is one of the most famous islands in the Indian Ocean.
-Situated off the coast of Africa, the Seychelles is an extensive archipelago that consists of more than 115 tiny islands.
-This tropical paradise is famous for it’s numerous powder-white beaches, pristine topaz waters, coral reefs and nature reserves.
-The aquamarine sea of the Indian Ocean provide some of the best spots for diving and snorkeling.
-The Seychelles is home to rare animal species such as the giant Aldabra tortoises and Gardiner’s tree frog.
-The best times to visit are April, May, October and November, but most travelers prefer the November to March season in order to escape the cold in America and Europe.
+Situated off the coast of Africa, Seychelles is an extensive archipelago that consists of more than 115 tiny islands.
+This tropical paradise is famous for its numerous powder-white beaches, pristine topaz waters, coral reefs and nature reserves.
+The aquamarine sea of the Indian Ocean provides some of the best spots for diving and snorkeling.
+Seychelles is home to rare animal species such as the giant Aldabra tortoises and Gardiner’s tree frog.
+The best times to visit are April, May, October, and November, but most travelers prefer the November to March season in order to escape the cold in America and Europe.

 Zanzibar has a unique cultural history

 Zanzibar is one of the main islands that form the Zanzibar archipelago off the coast of East Africa.
 The island is famous for its rich history due to the fact that it was once a leading trade route between the Arabian peninsula and the African mainland.
 Now the island has become predominantly popular for its exotic palm-fringed sandy beaches, sun-drenched shores, spicy cuisines and Arabic architecture.
 The warm Zanzibar weather averages 28˚C and the best time to visit this fascinating island is between December and February when the weather is less humid.